 A plea for aid that can’t wait for light

 Fluttering off to do his tedious job

 And dazzling the court to save his tail

-Sadly and as always, as a criminal lawyer, you can find yourself on the receiving end of people’s ire and thanklessness no matter what you have done for them and despite numerous obstacles and even when the result has been a ‘win’.
+Sadly, as a criminal lawyer, you can find yourself on the receiving end of people’s ire and thanklessness no matter what you have done for them and despite numerous obstacles, even when the result has been a ‘win’.

 There are of course many who are grateful.

 “The price of liberty is eternal vigilance.”

 And don’t forget to hug your lawyer especially when you’ve had a good day (in or out of Court).
 If your lawyer hugs you, hug back!